-In December 2020, an impressive slate of UF researchers participated in MMS via a series of 2-hour webinars offered to secondary science, health, and vocational teachers.
-This year’s (2021) program focused on Virology and Immunology to broaden participant’s knowledge and understanding of the basic biomedical concepts that underlie current research on COVID-19 and other infectious diseases and therapies/preventions.
-(See Corresponding Slide)
+In December 2020, an impressive slate of UF researchers participated in Mini Medical School via a series of 2-hour webinars.
+The program focused on Virology and Immunology to broaden participant’s knowledge and understanding of the basic biomedical concepts that underlie current research on COVID-19 and other infectious diseases and therapies/preventions.

 The Spring 2019 Mini Medical School program’s content was provided in partnership with the UF Emerging Pathogens Institute to explore current research in the field of antimicrobial resistance.

-In the Fall of 2018 Mini Medical School program was about anxiety and mental health through the Center for OCD, Anxiety, and Related Disorders.
+In the Fall of 2018, the Mini Medical School program was about anxiety and mental health through the Center for OCD, Anxiety, and Related Disorders.
 Both clinical and research approaches to this significant issue were presented.